Physical Model - Tables

 int bundle_id "The Id of the bundle"

-uuid unit_id "The Id if the Object "
+uuid unit_id "The Id of the Object "

 string unitType "The type of the Object (e.g. IfcSpatiaZone)"